SatStressGUI/SatStressGUI/README.md

 #Obliquity

 A satellite's obliquity (or axial tilt) is the angle between it rotational axis and its orbital axis.
 A satellite of zero obliquity will have a rotational axis perpendicular to its orbital plane.
 However, when the obliquity is nonzero, it causes the stresses due to diurnal tides and non-synchronous rotation to be asymmetric.

-For more information on stresses due to oblique orbits, see:n
+For more information on stresses due to oblique orbits, see:

     Jara-Orue, H. M., & Vermeersen, B. L. (2011).
 Effects of low-viscous layers and a non-zero obliquity on surface stresses induced by diurnal tides and non-synchronous rotation: The case of Europa.
 Icarus, 215(1), 417-438.

 #Ice Shell Thickening

 As satellites age, they could become cooler or warmer.
 This would result in more of the liquid ocean freezing or melting, thereby increasing or decreasing the thickness of the icy crust.
 This process would force the ice shell to expand or shrink, putting extensional stress on the surface.

 For more information on Ice Shell Volume Change as a stressing mechanism, please see:

     Nimmo, F. (2004).
 Stresses generated in cooling viscoelastic ice shells: Application to Europa.
 Journal of Geophysical Research: Planets (1991-2012), 109(E12).

     Patthoff, D.A., et al. 2016.
 Viscoelastic modeling of tidal stresses on satellites with an enhanced SatStressGUI, 47th LPSC, abs.
 1375.

     Wahr, J., et al., 2009.
 Modeling stresses on satellites due to nonsynchronous rotation and orbital eccentricity using gravitational potentialtheory, Icarus, 200, p.
 186-206.

 #Polar

 Polar Wander is the apparent movement of a satellite's rotational pole due to nonsynchronous reorientation of the satellite's crust.
 If a satellite's crust is not coupled to its core, it may experience nonsynchronous rotation (NSR).
 Sometimes, this also results in a reorientation of the poles.
 The north pole appears to wander over the surface as the crust reorients itself.
 This results in stressing, due to the tidal bulge of the core and ocean moving beneath the crust, as well as the parent planet appearing to change its location in the sky.
 This stressing mechanism is calculated using an elastic model.

 For more information on Polar Wander as a stressing mechanism, please see:

     Matsuyama, Isamu, and Francis Nimmo.
 "Tectonic patterns on reoriented and despun planetary bodies."
 Icarus 195, no. 1 (2008): 459-473.n

     Matsuyama, Isamu, Francis Nimmo, and Jerry X. Mitrovica.
 "Planetary reorientation."
 Annual Review of Earth and Planetary Sciences 42 (2014): 605-634.

 #Cycloids

 Cycloids are arcuate lineaments found on the surface of Europa.
 They are thought to be created when a fracture in the ice is propagated because of the stresses.
 In order for a cycloid to be created, the tensile stress at the location must exceed the tensile strength of the ice.Once the fracture has started, it will propagate through the ice at a certain velocity.
 This velocity could be constant, or could vary depending on the magnitude of the stress.
 During the cycloid's propagation, the satellite will continue orbiting around its primary.
 This causes the stress field on the satellite to change, making the cycloids curve.
 When the stress is no longer greater than the requisite propagation strength, the cycloid stops moving.
 If the stress reaches the propagation strength again, it will continue.